besaleli/personal-website/docs/index.md

 <img src="assets/headshot.png", width=200 align="right">

-I am an independent technology consultant specialized in NLP/GenAI systems architecture for MSP & enterprise solutions clients.
-Previously, I was Head of AI at Seek AI, researching semantic parsing & information retrieval systems for enterprise Text-to-SQL products.
+I’m an ML Systems Engineer at Mozilla.ai, where I build ways to make AI systems more resilient, scalable, and trustworthy.
+My background spans NLP research, GenAI systems architecture, and ML observability, with experience leading AI teams, consulting for enterprise clients, and contributing to open-source infrastructure.

-In 2023, I earned my MS in Computational Linguistics at Montclair State University, where I worked on research in lexical semantic change detection at the Montclair NLP Lab.
-In 2021, I graduated from the Great Books Program at St. John's College with a BA in Liberal Arts.
+Previously, I was Head of AI at Seek AI (recently acquired by IBM), where I led research on semantic parsing and built production-grade text-to-SQL systems.
+I earned my MS in Computational Linguistics at Montclair State University, where I worked on lexical semantic change detection, and my BA in Liberal Arts from St. John’s College’s Great Books Program.

+I stay connected to research through occasional writing, collaboration, and workshops.
+My current interests include intent-agnostic, game-theoretic approaches to modeling strategic ambiguity in language; measuring emergent failure propagation in agentic systems; and systems-level approaches to alignment and interpretability.

-In my free time, I'm an active OSS contributor and am core maintainer, along with some close friends, of an open-source ML observability platform, [Ptolemy](https://github.com/PtolemyLovesYou/ptolemy).
-Outside of NLP, I enjoy cooking, travel, and people with caustic senses of humor.
-I am obnoxiously proud of being verified at Bassiani, and my favorite subway line is the Q. I adore reading and my favorite authors are Evelyn Waugh, Mikhail Bulgakov, and Giuseppe di Lampedusa.
+Outside of work, I’m a core maintainer of [Ptolemy](https://github.com/PtolemyLovesYou/ptolemy), an open-source ML observability platform grounded in systems engineering principles.
+I also enjoy cooking, travel, and people with caustic senses of humor.
+I am obnoxiously proud of being verified at Bassiani, and my favorite subway line is the Q. My favorite authors are Evelyn Waugh, Mikhail Bulgakov, and Giuseppe di Lampedusa.

-I am accepting new engagements and would love to hear more about your AI/ML needs!
-Feel free to contact me at raz [at] besaleli [dot] io if you have any potential collaborations or would just like to chat!
+Feel free to contact me at raz [at] besaleli [dot] io if you have any potential collaboration ideas or would just like to chat!